 The Douglas Design District is a 3-mile stretch of authenticity, with more than 300 locally owned businesses with an emphasis on design.
 Among the shops there:

-The Workroom is one of the top places to pick up Wichita-centric goods, including merchandise featuring the city’s flag, local art and artisan accessories.
-There’s also a sewing room for home textiles including custom drapery, bedding, pillows, headboards and ottomans.
+- The Workroom is one of the top places to pick up Wichita-centric goods, including merchandise featuring the city’s flag, including T-shirts, coffee mugs, pint glasses, bumper stickers and more.
+There’s also a wide selection of local art, artisan accessories and a sewing room for home textiles including custom drapery, bedding, pillows, headboards and ottomans.

-The Spice Merchant & Company is Wichita’s original gourmet coffee roaster.
-The family owned business offers hundreds of choices in coffee, teas, spices and specialty foods.
-You’ll also find kitchen accessories in the large store.
+- The Spice Merchant is Wichita’s original gourmet coffee roaster.
+The family-owned business offers hundreds of choices in coffee, teas, spices and specialty foods.
+You’ll also find kitchen accessories, greeting cards and Wichita-themed merchandise.